*L. H. Hihara, PhD (Interim Co-Chair)—corrosion materials, mechanical behavior of materials

-Degrees Offered: BS in mechanical engineering, MS in mechanical engineering, PhD in mechanical engineering
+Degrees Offered: BBS in mechanical engineering, MS in mechanical engineering, PhD in mechanical engineering

 To provide quality education, research, and service to our graduates and prepare them for successful engineering and professional careers and leadership roles with lifelong learning and ethical conduct that will lead them to be engaged responsible citizens, engineers, and professionals in their community and the world.

-- Our graduates will be accomplished professionals by being able to formulate, communicate, and solve problems using engineering principles, methodologies, and modern tools.
+- Our graduates will become accomplished professionals by learning to formulate, communicate, and solve problems using engineering principles, methodologies, and modern tools.

-- Our graduates will be professionals and leaders in industry, national laboratories, academia, and society by employing engineering fundamentals, design skills, thinking creatively, communicating effectively, working collaboratively, and implementing emerging and innovative technologies.
+- Our graduates will be professionals and leaders in industry, national laboratories, academia, and society by employing engineering fundamentals, design skills, thinking creatively, communicating effectively, collaboration, and implementing emerging and innovative technologies.

 - Our graduates will be professionals and leaders who accept and practice their professional and ethical responsibilities, respect diversity of opinion and culture, and have a proper understanding and consideration for a healthy and aesthetic environment.